martineau-sw/modern-c-challenges/ch6/7-adjacency-matrix.md

 checking.
 This was excellent insight as the queue is still functionally identical and I needn't worry about checking the boundaries of the array.

+The standout constraint of an array based dynamic structure like a queue is the array is of fixed size which limits the size of the matrix that can be inputted.
+By exactly how much I am not sure, but it lies beyond the scope of the problem.
+The solution requires heap allocation to allow for dynamic array resizing which also lies beyond the scope of what I currently know.
+I will return with this solution once it has been made available by the text.

 Much like challenge 2, I felt this to be a potent yet reasonable introduction to pointers as parameters and its applications.
 It was a simple enough case that the growing pains are reasonably justifiable for the end result.